 One of the most famous optical compressors around is the Teletronix LA-2A Level Amplifier, which pairs an amplifier with a compressor circuit.
 This iconic tube compressor has been around since the early 1960s and quickly reached legendary status.
 As of today, it has been used on countless records, and Universal Audio still produces Teletronix LA-2A units in accordance with their original specifications.

 The neat thing about the gain reduction circuit on the LA-2A is that it provides gain reduction near-instantly with next to zero harmonic distortion increase.
-Again, Universal Audio (parent company of Teletronix) produces the definitive LA-2A emulation, but it's only available to those that own a UAD audio interface.
-But on the plus side, it comes free with a UAD interface interface!
+Again, Universal Audio (parent company of Teletronix) produces the definitive LA-2A emulation, and it's now available to all!
+In fact, UAD bundles three incredible, classic variations of the LA-2A into one package giving you a ton of tonal control for an incredible price.

 Digital Audio Compressors